 Among the articles of these letters patent is the organization's objective to "encourage and promote the protection of the historical, architectural, natural and cultural heritage of the communities of the province of Quebec".

-It's a reminder that if Héritage Montréal is a defender of heritage, it's at the service of the community and its citizens, in Montreal and elsewhere.
-This protection is everyone's business, but first and foremost that of property owners and public authorities, so our action has been to inform, educate and help develop tools to safeguard, enhance and enrich our heritage.
-Finally, our letters patent lay the foundations for an avant-garde vision of heritage that unites nature, culture and architecture.
+This reminds us that while Héritage Montréal a defender of heritage, it does so in the service of the community and citizens, in Montreal and elsewhere.
+Protecting heritage is everyone's business, but first and foremost it is the responsibility of property owners and public authorities.
+Our role has therefore been to inform, educate, and help develop tools to safeguard, enhance, and enrich our heritage.
+Finally, our letters patent embody the foundations of a forward-thinking vision of heritage that brings together nature, culture, and architecture.

 In short, 45 years later, we must thank the founders who had the vision to give us a mission that is still as relevant in 2020.
 While the massive demolitions of the 1960s and 1970s led to the erection of regulatory defences, today's challenges are more concerned with giving heritage a new function in community life, both in the downtown core and in neighbourhoods whose authenticity must also be ensured.
 In short, there will be no shortage of work to accomplish this mission over the coming decades.